ashif-ismail/spring-auto-request-parser/README.md

 🌟 **Simplify your Spring Boot applications with Spring Auto Request Parser!** 🌟

-###### This powerful library automatically configures custom argument resolution to effortlessly convert incoming HTTP requests into Java objects, based on your predefined annotations.
+###### This powerful library automatically configures custom argument resolution to effortlessly convert incoming HTTP requests into Java objects based on your predefined annotations.
 Just annotate, and you're ready to go!

 ### Key Advantages 🏆